felixrlopezm/Udacity_Deep_Reinforcement_Learning/M1L10-Mini_Project-OpenAI_Taxi-v2/README.md

 ### My approach and score
 I have implemented both SARSA and Q-learning (aka SARSAMAX) methods; when one is executed, the other must be annotated (#).

-Both methods works quite similar and, with hyperparameters indicated in the code, lead to a best_avg_reward > 9.1, as required by UDACITY Mini Project target but below the score (9.7) OpenAI fixes to consider the task solved.
+Both methods work quite similar and, with hyperparameters indicated in the code, lead to a best_avg_reward > 9.1, as required by UDACITY Mini Project target but below the score (9.7) OpenAI fixes to consider the task solved.